hegerty/ECON346/README.md

 > [Heteroskedasticity](https://github.com/hegerty/ECON346/blob/main/Lec09_Heteroskedasticity.md)

 ## Lectures and Videos
 The corresponding .R files (numbered by lecture) are posted as well.
+I may add some new ones as the term progresses.

 1. [A Very Basic Introduction to R and RStudio](https://youtu.be/is5BXo0HfZs)
 2. [Calculating Real GDP and Growth in R](https://youtu.be/orqhOGiHDZQ)